 The OAC also recognizes that trouble accessing life-changing procedures like bariatric surgery prevents many from effectively treating and managing their obesity.
 According to a study referenced at WCITD 2019, in most countries (USA included), fewer than 0.9 percent of eligible patients have access to surgery for type 2 diabetes and obesity – despite its effectiveness and cost-savings.
 Those numbers speak for themselves and the need for better education and policy.

 It is truly a privilege for us to add our voice to these global conversations.
 It’s important for the OAC to be a part of changing policies, practices, and the way that healthcare providers, patients and the public think about diabetes and obesity.
-Stay tuned for more info!
+We’re honored to have collaborated with stakeholders in the diabetes space at WCITD, and also for what’s to come in the future of care and treatment!